jahwin/wecodefy/README.md

  ```

 ## Middleware
-You can setup different autholization on your routes.
-The thing you only need is to add `middleware` key on your any routes:
+You can setup different authorization on your routes.
+The only thing you need is to add `middleware` key on any routes:

 ```php
 $routes = [